Accessing the Archive with MailStore Web Access

 Open this online help website.

 The user can change the MailStore password.
-The password must meet the complexity rules.
+If the password policy, which is enabled by default, is active, the password must meet the complexity rules.
 This item is only shown if the user has the Change Password privilege and is not authenticated against an external directory service.

 Signs the current user out of the Web Access.